bitcraze/bitcraze-website/src/about/product-cycle.md

 ## Product phase

 The product is now "ready".
 For us that is when the product can be used "as is" to some degree.
-For instance, the LED-ring deck can be plugged into the Crazyflie and be controlled from the PC client without any programming.
+For instance, the {% poplink led-ring-deck %} deck can be plugged into the Crazyflie and be controlled from the PC client without any programming.
 On the other hand, if coding is your thing, you can still dive into the code and do your thing.
 The functionality that is implemented will act as a starting point